-After running `aai app install` at the command line you should see:
+Run aai app install at the command line; then you should see:

-And then `aai app start` to execute the application:
+Finally, run aai app start to execute the application:

-The CLI will give you a URL (highlighted here) where you can see the application running.
+The CLI will give you a URL (highlighted in the image above) where you can see the application running.
 Just paste it into a browser window to invoke the alwaysAI streamer:

 That will conclude your Mac set up!

-For additional setup information and help, return to the Development Computer Setup page in the alwaysAI docs.
+For additional setup information and help, return to the Development Computer Setup page for more details on computer set up.